trailheadapps/purealoe/README.md

 # Pure Aloe App

-Pure Aloe is a fictional agricultural and manufacturing company that grows aloe to make into soaps and lotions for retailers and consumers.
-This app helps them manage their harvests and ensure high yields of aloe with utilization of IoT tools.
-Once the aloe is grown, Platform Events are used to update manufacturers and retailers about stock.
+Pure Aloe is a fictional agricultural and manufacturing company that grows aloe and produces soaps and lotions for distributors and consumers.
+This app helps manage crops and harvests, as well as product distribution.
+Platform Events are used to update <a href="https://github.com/trailheadapps/purealoe-distributor" target="_blank">external distributor systems</a> about stock, and publish updates from those systems in Salesforce.

 Find more details about this repository on the Salesforce Developer blog: